GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ## 🎯 Potential enhancements {: #challenge }

-Based on what you’ve learned today, try to support any of the following features:
+Based on what you’ve learned today, try to implement any of the following:

 - Add another **match pattern** in the manifest.json to support other [chrome developer][dev-chrome] pages, like for example, the [devtool][devtools] or [workbox][workbox].